TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 ## Introduction to Cloud Computing Essentials with Azure Management

 ### Program Introduction:
-Cloud Computing is the delivery of computing services over the internet, allowing for users to access and store data and applications on remote servers instead of local computers.
+Cloud Computing is the delivery of computing services over the internet, allowing for users to access and store data and applications on remote servers instead of local computers

 1. *Basics of Cloud Computing*:
 - Understand what cloud computing is and its benefits